T-lineage acute lymphoblastic leukemia (T-ALL) is an aggressive hematologic malignancy that

 chemotherapy in patients with T-ALL showed that recent gains in leukemia-free survival have been

-achieved at the cost of significant increases in the rates of life-threatening and debilitating toxicities.
+achieved at the cost of significant increased rates of life-threatening and debilitating toxicities.
+Thus,

-Thus, further advances in the treatment of T-ALL require the development of effective and highly
+further advances in the treatment of T-ALL require the development of effective and highly specific